bootstrap-vue/bootstrap-vue/docs/components/form-fieldset/README.md

 # Form fieldset (Form group)

-> The `b-form-fieldset` component is the easiest way to add some structure to forms.
-Its purpose is to provide a label and control pairing, help text and feedback text, as well as contextual state visual feedback
+> The `<b-form-fieldset>` component is the easiest way to add some structure to forms.
+Its purpose is to provide a label and control pairing, help text and feedback text, as well as contextual state visual feedback.

 ```html
 <template>